 In the Winter your ceiling fans should spin clockwise at a low speed to pull the cool air up and away from you.
 This updraft pushes warm air down along the walls back down to the floor.
 Hot air rises, but by pulling cooler air up the warmer air needs somewhere to go so it is pushed back down to where you are.
 This allows you to save money by reducing your furnace running time.

 One exception to this is if your ceiling fan is mounted on a two-story ceiling.
-The fan may to too high to make a difference and can stay in the counterclockwise rotation all year around.
+The fan may to too high to make a difference and can stay in the counterclockwise rotation all year round.

-Adjusting the Direction of Your Fan
+Adjusting The Direction Of Your Fan

 Nowadays our modern ceiling fans have a remote/wall control to make adjustments to all the settings.
 This makes changing the direction of your fan very simple.
 Just press a button.
-If your ceiling fan does not have remote control of some kind to adjust the rotation direction then you will need to look for the toggle switch on the fan.
+If your ceiling fan does not have remote control of some kind to adjust the rotation direction then you will need to look for the fan reverse switch on the fan.
 For horizontal toggle switches, the left is Summer and the right is Winter.
 For vertical toggle switches, the bottom position is Summer and the top position is Winter.